-The Missouri Department of Conservation has contracted with Mississippi State University to identify individual bears and their sex from DNA obtained from hair samples collected at hair snare sites in Missouri.
-Collaborators from the University of Missouri will genotype the collected hair samples.
-This information will allow Mississippi State University scientists to determine the minimum number of bears in the state.
+The Missouri Department of Conservation (MDC) initially collaborated with the Carnivore Ecology Laboratory (CEL) at Mississippi State University, and the University of Missouri, to identify individual bears and their sex from DNA obtained from hair samples collected at hair snare sites in Missouri.
+This allowed for an estimate of the minimum population of bears in Missouri.
+This phase of the project has been completed (see Literature page for more information).
+The current phase of this project continues with MDC and CEL estimating survival, recruitment, and movements of black bears.
 Data from this project will be used as baseline information for a comprehensive black bear management strategy.
 The information gained from this research will be crucial in designing conservation strategies to manage black bears consistent with available habitat and within limits of human tolerance.